DaveChP/SVG-pie-chart/about.md

 ####parsePrefs Method ####
 The draw method delegates parsing of the user preferences to the helper method `parsePrefs`.
 A series of ternary operator conditionals scans the passed `prefs` object for expected keys and assigns their values to the relevant global properties initialised by the `constructor` method.

 In the case of the `degreesOffsetFromTop` preference, `parsePrefs` processes the passed value to finally assign a radian value relative to the x-axis rather than the top.
-The default value, assigned to the global `startOffset` if 0 or no value is passed by the user, is -Pi/2 radians (the top of the chart).
+The default value, assigned to the global `startOffset`, if 0 or no value is passed by the user, is -Pi/2 radians (the top of the chart).
 The assignment statement also takes care of out of range and negative values by applying remainder division by 2Pi after converting the passed degrees to radians and subtracting the quarter circle.
+Numbers sent as strings will be parsed to integers.
+Non numeric strings are ignored and the default is set to -Pi/2.